Pile knitting using Studio machines

 Studio punchcard sets and Volume collections offer many designs and inspiration for DIY.
 A page from one of their collections

 Toyota had a small accessory offered for knitting pile using the ribber and the simulknit setting.
-Both yarns knit on the main bed, the ribber only catches loops in the “S” yarn.
-Manual available for Toyota pile knitter
+Both yarns are knit on the main bed; the ribber only catches loops in the “S” yarn.
+Manual available for the Toyota pile knitter

-A natural follow up is to use double jacquard cards and color separations to achieve multiple color pile.
+A natural follow-up is to use double jacquard cards and color separations to achieve a multiple color pile.
 A color changer is a must when using multiple colors.
 Loops will be formed every row here as well, may be dropped every row, or just before each time the color is changed.

 Leave a Reply